exoplatform/web-conferencing/documentation/ACHITECTURE.md

   * `addCall(id, callInfo)` - create a new call by ID and call object
   * `getUserGroupCalls()` - return all groups call current user had joinedm including started and stopped
   * `getUserStatus(id)` - return user status in eXo Platform by its ID, this data will be read from `RESTUserService` of the Platform, the response object has `status` field
-* Subscription methods that use callback(s): `onUpdate` will be called on new data in the cahnnel, `onError` if subscription error happens, `onReady` when successfully subscribed
+* Subscription methods that use callback(s): `onUpdate` will be called on new data in the channel, `onError` if subscription error happen, `onReady` when successfully subscribed
   * `onUserUpdate(userId, onUpdate, onError, onReady)` - subscribe to user channel for its call updates (started-incoming, stopped etc)
   * `onCallUpdate(callId, onUpdate, onError, onReady)` - subscribe to a particular call channel for its updates (receive any data related the call: connectivity, media or user information)
 * Subscription (publishing) methods that use promise: when data published a promise will be resolved, if failed then promise rejected with an error